 Observations

-When one casually gazes upon a hanging tsutsugaki futon cover, it appears to be a single cloth.
-But, upon closer inspection one finds that it is actually composed of four or five separate panels, each about 13 inches (34 cm) wide, which have been hand-sewn together.
-In order to form the whole textile, each of the fabric panels was individually dyed by the tsutsugaki technique and then stitched together, keeping the side-by-side pattern registration as close to matching as possible.Japanese Tsutsugaki Textile
+Upon closer inspection of a hanging tsutsugaki futon cover, it appears to be composed of four or five separate panels, each about 13 inches (34 cm) wide, which have been hand-sewn together.
+In order to form the whole textile, each of the fabric panels was individually dyed by the tsutsugaki technique and then stitched together, keeping the side-by-side pattern registration as close to matching as possible.

 Tsutsugaki textile designs emanated from the Japanese spiritual relationship with nature.
 This mystical connection was enhanced and embellished with symbols rooted in Japanese myths, culture, and Buddhist concepts.
 Chinese and Japanese images of flora and fauna were also popular images.
 The Japanese believed that these traditional symbolic metaphors protected the home and family from unexpected harm.

-During the heyday of tsutsugaki-designed textiles, the Japanese felt threatened by what they believed to be supernatural forces that could destroy at whim their lives and habitats (earthquakes, tsunamis and the like).
+During the heyday of tsutsugaki-designed textiles, the Japanese felt threatened by what they believed to be supernatural forces that could destroy at whim their lives and habitats (earthquakes, tsunamis, and the like).
 They felt helpless to control nature by themselves alone.
-As reflected in the mythological designs found on many tsutsugaki textiles, the Japanese appealed to Buddhist deities and Shinto kami (gods) for their family’s safe keeping and future happiness.
-Some of the more common allegorical visual elements present on tsutsugaki textiles include cranes, turtles, Buddhist images, cherry and plum blossoms, pine trees, Noh play fables, mythical and historic samurai warriors, the kamon family crest and other virtuous metaphors.
+As reflected in the mythological designs found on many tsutsugaki textiles, the Japanese appealed to Buddhist deities and Shinto kami (gods) for their family's safe keeping and future happiness.
+Some of the more common allegorical visual elements present on tsutsugaki textiles include cranes, turtles, Buddhist images, cherry and plum blossoms, pine trees, Noh play fables, mythical and historic samurai warriors, the kamon family crest, and other virtuous metaphors.

 Conclusion

 Due to the rapid modernization of the Japanese textile industry by the beginning of the Showa Period (1926–1989), traditional tsutsugaki textile creation came to a sudden halt.
 Today, only a handful of highly skilled craftsmen continue to apply their entrusted artistry at making delightful tsutsugaki textiles.
 These few men are now highly valued in Japanese society for their dedicated preservation of an original Japanese mingei folkcraft.
-And, they are the last remaining artisans of what was an ubiquitous folkcraft which held an important cultural and indispensable position in Japanese society.
+They are the last remaining artisans of what was an ubiquitous folkcraft that held an important cultural and indispensable position in Japanese society.